BrentGrammer/ModernizeJSApp/README.md

   - starts vite in watch mode to produce updated bundles when JS src files change
     - starts bundling script files into the /wwwroot/js folder and watches changes.
     - After making a change to the JS files, refresh the page in the browser to see updates with the CFM page served.
+    - Note: the /libs directory is preserved when bundles are rebuilt to retain legacy libraries if needed.

 ## Notes